Vincent-Therrien/micropyome/readme.rst

 -----------------

-``micropyome`` is a toolbox for studying microbiomes that can automate tasks such as downloading data, integrating spatial and biological data, and predicting taxons with machine learning models.
+``micropyome`` is a toolbox for studying microbiomes that can automate tasks such as downloading data and predicting taxons with machine learning models.

 Installation